Mannu-mbungu/anitaskitchen/README.md

-# Places-you-have-been
+# Anitas-Kitchen

-##### JavaScript OO - Places you have been
+##### JavaScript OO - Anitas Kitchen

 ## Description

-This application is a demonstration of constructors and prototypes using JavaScript to create a simple places you have been app.
+This application is a demonstration of using Html, Css and  JavaScript to create a simple Anitas-Kitchen webpage.

 ## Setup

-Install address-book by cloning this repository.
+Install Anitas-Kitchen by cloning this repository.

 ## Technologies Used

+Html and Css
 JavaScript and jQuery